 Introduction

-The “Mold Remote Condition Monitoring System” is an engineered system, build specifically to fulfil the need of remote condition monitoring of the Mold at industry.
+The “Mold Remote Condition Monitoring System” is an engineered system, build specifically to fulfil the need of remote condition monitoring of the Molding machine .

 It is based on highly reliable industrial grade PLC (WAGO 750-8212) and AWS IoT.